-Anthropologists say Native Americans immigrated to North County San Diego 4,000, 5,000, or even 10,000 years ago.
-In the 1700’s, the native people who lived near what is now Carlsbad called themselves the Payómkawichum, meaning “People of the West.”
+Anthropologists say Native Americans immigrated to North County San Diego between 10,000 and 20,000 years ago.
+In the 1700s, the native people who lived near what is now Carlsbad called themselves the Payómkawichum, meaning “People of the West.”
 They were part of the Shoshonean family, whose territory was near the San Luis River.

-Some lived along the Aqua Hedionda Lagoon in coastal Carlsbad, which they called Palamai, meaning “fishing village.”
+Some lived along the Agua Hedionda Lagoon in coastal Carlsbad, which they called Palamai, meaning “fishing village.”
 When the Spanish explorers arrived, they called the tribe the Luiseño.

 The Spanish Period

 In 1769, Spanish explorers Don Gaspar de Portola and Fr.
 Juan Crespi came through the area, and in 1798, Fr.
 Fermin de Lasuen established San Luis Rey de Francia, one of 21 missions.

 Spain’s methods of colonization combined the church and the military.
 The Spanish established the mission system to both claim the land and bring the Catholic religion to the indigenous people.
 The land to the south of the mission was used as ranchland by the missionaries, and the Native Americans were under the control of the mission and often displaced.
 Many died from European diseases and would be forced from their homes over the decades to come.

 Mexico gained independence from Spain in 1821 and the mission era ended.
 Secular division of mission land then occurred.
 For many years, the area was divided into private ranch areas.

 In 1846, America entered into a war with Mexico.
 Despite Mexican ownership of the Southwest at this time, President James Polk sought to invade and take the land for the United States.